k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p><h5>MigrateList</p>
 </td>
 <td valign="top" width="300pxl">
-<p>Define the query and interface name, or the Broadway flow to generate the entity list when running the <strong>extract task</strong> on all entities of each LU; one record per LU.</p>
+<p>Defines the query and interface name, or the Broadway flow to generate the entity list when running a task with a predefined entity list selection method for the entities' subset; one record per LU.</p>
 </td>
 <td valign="top" width="400pxl">
 <p>Populate this table for each Logical Unit.
 A separate record must be created for each Logical Unit in the Fabric project apart from TDM, TDM_LIBRARY and the dummy LU of the post-execution processes. &nbsp;</p>